10 Hamptons Secrets That Will Make Your Summer So Much Easier (and Better)

 Affordable Vintage Shopping

-It’s easy to splurge in the Hamptons—and why shouldn’t you?—but when you want to score a new (to you) outfit at cost, there’s no place like Southampton’s favorite consignment store, Collette.
-From Alexander McQueen to Chloe, it’s not hard to see why locals make a point of stopping in frequently.
+It’s easy to splurge in the Hamptons—and why shouldn’t you?—but when you want to score a new (to you) outfit on a budget, there’s no place like Southampton’s favorite consignment store, Collette.
+From Alexander McQueen to Chloé, it’s not hard to see why locals make a point of stopping in frequently.